egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 6 Line #2

 	- Command `cat <filename> | head -n 3 | tail -n 1` or `awk "NR==3" <filename>` to display the 3rd line

+- Task 7 It's a good life that cutst iron without making a noise

+	- Command `echo -e > "FILENAME WITH \ESCAPED CHARS" "text"` create a file with special chars name and add content to it with new line